-Running a successful business requires acumen, leadership and most important of all the need for constant improvement.
-In today’s economy the only constant thing is change.
-Change not only on a personal level but also spanning throughout the organization professionally.
+Running a successful business requires acumen, leadership, and most important of all the need for constant improvement.
+In today’s economy, the only constant thing is change.
+Change is, not only on a personal level but also, spanning throughout the organization professionally.
 This has increased the importance of change management immensely.

 Companies today spend large amounts of money to bring about different changes/improvements in existing processes.
 They constantly strive to achieve better results.
-But with change comes a lot of complication, thus giving rise to the whole subject of change management.
+But with change comes a lot of complications, thus giving rise to the whole subject of change management.
 The employees are trained to handle criticism in a positive manner.

-But before brining about any change we need to first start by recognizing the root cause, i.e. What problem do we want to solve?
+But before bringing about any change we need to first start by recognizing the root cause, i.e. What problem do we want to solve?

-Begin by asking, What do you want to improve?
+It is the foremost question that you must ask yourself.
 This will formulate your problem identification.
-Increase productivity, improve employee relations, develop leadership programs etc. are some things which you may need to improve.
+Increase productivity, improve employee relations, develop leadership programs, etc. are some things which you may need to improve.

 Once you have realized the problem, the path ahead becomes more focused.
 Employees also find it easier to correlate when they know what is expected out of them.